nextcloud/documentation/admin_manual/auth_ldap.rst

   * Example: [ ]

 User Display Name Field:
-  The attribute that should be used as ownCloud username. ownCloud allows a limited set of characters ``(a-zA-Z0-9.-_@)``, every other character will be replaced in ownCloud.
-Once a username is assigned, it will not be changed, i.e. changing this value will only have effect to new LDAP users.
+  The attribute that should be used as ownCloud user name. ownCloud allows a limited set of characters ``(a-zA-Z0-9.-_@)``, every other character will be replaced in ownCloud.
+Once a user name is assigned, it will not be changed, i.e. changing this value will only have effect to new LDAP users.
   The default, uid, does not exist in AD, switch to ``cn``, for example, otherwise you will not see any users.